Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 A relatively new discovery and still in its experimental phase, electricity has yet to reach the public.
 However, some technologies are already being used in practice.

 #### The Telecommunicator
-A scientific breakthrough, the telecommunicator allows for sending coded messages over long distances where a wire system has been installed.
+A major scientific breakthrough, the telecommunicator allows for sending coded messages over long distances where a wire system has been installed.
 It can transmit in two distinct pitches, high and low, in different combinations which are then decoded into letters.
 Timing is crucial, as a half-second to one-second delay means a space.
 There are professional transmitters/decoders who know all the letters by heart and can reliably transmit messages with minimal errors.

 # Chapter 1: History of Morgenfell
 > "And that which we call the 'Great Massacre' has proven to us the dangerous and reckless nature of magic.
-Over two hundred years it took us to rebuild and even surpass our previous greatness which has been sullied and destroyed by magic.
+Over two hundred years it took us to restore and even surpass our previous greatness which has been sullied and destroyed by magic.
 To that we say: never again!"
 >
-> --Official Decree of the Arcane Dictum, 217 (A.GM)
+> --from the Official Decree of the Arcane Dictum, 217 (A.GM)

 ## The Great Massacre
+In the year 3 B.C an infamous gnome wizard who went by the name Gregorous Victus was studying <studiously> other planes of existence.

 # Chapter 4: Subclasses
 With magic being illegal under the authority of the Arcane Dictum, the people of Morgenfell have adapted to the hardships of living amongst the fey, vampires, werewolves, and eldritch horrors.
 Developing new and unique ways to deal with these challenges, they came up with solutions such as the Medic subclass to make up for the lack of healing and the Triggerman subclass for professional use of firearms.